She's still so unusual — and so is her remarkably tireless commitment to LGBT equality.

 Based on the 2005 movie of the same name, Kinky Boots stars Tony winner Billy Porter as Lola, a feisty drag queen who, against all odds, saves a small town shoe factory on the verge of bankruptcy.
 Its inspirational message of tolerance and self-empowerment has always been close to the composer's heart.

+In 2008 Lauper co-founded the True Colors Fund, the leading national organization devoted to raising awareness about and bringing an end to LGBT youth homelessness.
+The True Colors Fund's "Give a Damn" campaign also works to encourage everyone, particularly straight people, to care about equality for all.
 Currently performing as a special guest on Cher's Dressed to Kill tour, Lauper spoke with Playbill.com about what fuels her devotion to the LGBT community, time after time.

 Since co-founding the True Colors Fund, you've remained one of the busiest ladies in show business — composing Kinky Boots, recording albums, touring, writing a memoir, starring in a reality show and much more.
 Many celebrities would spend their free time relaxing.
 What continues to inspire your fight for equality and the end of LGBT homelessness?